 of using a mobile device today.
 This secure peer-to-peer lets organizations implement mobile credentials ahead of the market by using Android NFC-enabled phones and Apple iPhones.

 It is key that CIO prepare their organizations for smart card ID Badges and NFC mobile credentials.
 If new readers are needed, they should select multi-technology readers that combine the ability to read all of these credential technologies in a single unit.
 That way, when the organization switches over to smart credentials, there will be no reason to tear out the old readers to install smart card readers.

 - Mobility Policy Bundle - Complies with all mandated, ISO and EU requirements.
 Provided as individual MS Word and PDF files.
-The procedures come with electronic forms which are easily modifiable
+The procedures come with 15 full job descriptions and 30 electronic forms which are easily modifiable.
+Included are:

 - BYOD Policy Template

 - Privacy Compliance Policy

 - Record Classification, Management, Retention, and Destruction Policy